Lusion2/Indie-Game/README.md

 - SFML

 # Additional Info
-This project is in its extremely early stages, development will be quick and I'll probably soon add a development roadmap to the repository... maybe.
+This project is in its extremely early stages, development will likely be slow and I'll probably soon add a development roadmap to the repository... maybe.